alecristia/CDSwordSeg/README.txt

-4. This will result in many files being added to your results directory (specified in step 2 of this Part 2).
-The most interesting one might be the one called _<YOUR KEYNAME>-cfgold.txt, which looks like
+4. This will result in many files being added to your results directory.
+The most interesting one might be the one called _<YOUR KEYNAME>-cfgold.txt, which looks like this:
-this:

 algo token_f-score token_precision token_recall boundary_f-score boundary_precision boundary_recall
 dibs 0.2353 0.3118 0.189 0.4861 0.6915 0.3748